Raji's

-One could see the likes of Dwarves, Spoon, Fishbone, My Other Side, Meat Puppets, Backbiter, Impatient Youth, Red River, Suplex Slam, The Red Devils/Blue Shadows, DC-3, Rage Against the Machine, Dumpster, Dead, White, and Blue, White Zombie, Haunted Garage, Pennywise, Green Day, The Reverend Horton Heat, Top Jimmy, X, The Muffs, Wetherbell, Texorcist, Circle One, The Gears, The D.I.'s, Adolescents, Dogstar, The Uninvited, The Superkools, Claw Hammer, Two Free Stooges, The Flesh Eaters, Continental Drifters, Kyuss, Buglamp, Cake, The Scraps, Two Bass Hit, The Marigolds, The Jack Brewer Band, The Melodiacs, and The Skulls, among countless others.
+Danny "Dobbs" Wilson was founder and booker of the club.
+He died in 2010.

 The venue sustained a lightning bolt gash near the bar due to the 1994 Northridge earthquake.
 The club continued to operate for three months after it was red tagged.
 A fire marshall shut the venue down for good and Larry Mann moved his operations to Hell's Gate in the then, dangerous Yucca corridor.
-The building was demolished and is now a parking lot for the MTA.
+The building was demolished and rebuilt as a mixed-use retail/resident complex.

 The Ski Room, a bar located at 5851 Sunset Blvd., a few blocks away from the club's former location, was renamed Raji's and run by the same family that ran the club in its last two years, until 2004, when it closed due to the gentrification of central Hollywood.
 It's now called The Bar.

-Danny "Dobbs" Wilson died in 2010.
+Legacy

+The cover for Nirvana's 7" single "Sliver" was captured at the venue.

 Some scenes from Chris Cornell's 1999 music video "Can't Change Me" were shot at the club.